risingwavelabs/risingwave-operator/README.md

 risingwave-operator-controller-manager-b5d5f585d-6npn5   2/2     Running   0          60s
 ```

+### Helm chart

+You can also use [Helm chart](https://github.com/risingwavelabs/helm-charts/tree/main/charts/risingwave-operator) to install the operator.

 ## Usage

 RisingWave Kubernetes Operator extends the Kubernetes with CRDs (Custom Resource Definitions) to manage RisingWave.
 That